-To me, one of the best parts about travel (and life in general) are those unforeseen moments that bring joy, connection, calm, revelation—moments when you step outside your plans or routine and make new discoveries, whether about yourself, your surroundings or others.
+To me, one of the best parts about travel (and life in general) is those unforeseen moments that bring joy, connection, calm, revelation—moments when you step outside your plans or routine and make new discoveries, whether about yourself, your surroundings or others.

 I found all of that last summer on my first trip to Newfoundland and Labrador, when I stepped inside Ray’s pewter workshop in the Quidi Vidi neighbourhood of St. John’s.
 I was on the lookout for his workshop but had been warned that he kept irregular hours, so not to get my hopes up about finding him.